-Earlier this year, Catrin Anckarman stepped into the new position as CEO at one of the most active SACC organisations in the US, the Swedish American Chamber of Commerce — San Francisco.
+Earlier this year, Catrin Anckarman stepped into the new position as CEO at one of the most active SACC organizations in the US, the Swedish American Chamber of Commerce — San Francisco.

 Swedes in the States founder, Natalie Söderberg, sat down with her to discuss the Nordic eco-system in San Francisco, which direction the Chamber is heading under her leadership and how they can best support Swedish citizens living in the San Francisco/Bay area.